misspriyagill/practice/README.md

 a practice repository
-for basic and fun games and projects
+for basic and fun games/projects